MyTotalMix

 Nutrition prescriptions

-calculated to the last drop.
+calculated to the milligram.

-In use at hospital pharmacies in Poland
+In use at a hospital pharmacy in Poland

 Features

-Everything a hospital pharmacy needs for parenteral nutrition.
+Everything a hospital pharmacy needs for parenteral nutrition

-Multi-level structure
+Organizational structure

 Two dosing paths